 Any person may carry a concealable weapon from their automobile to a hotel room that person has rented.

-You may carry a handgun in a vehicle if secured in a closed glove compartment, closed console, closed trunk, or in a closed container secured by an integral fastener and transported in the luggage compartment of the vehicle.
-The exception is that you can’t bring the gun to a school or college of any kind.
+Without a Concealed Weapons Permit – You may carry a handgun in a vehicle secured in a closed glove compartment, closed console, closed trunk, or in a closed container secured by an integral fastener and transported in the luggage compartment of the vehicle.
+The exception is that you can’t bring a gun to a school or college of any kind.

 It is a little unclear what the South Carolina legislature meant when they used the term “integral fastener,” so to be safe, we suggest that any container used to transport a handgun be something that is lockable and that snaps or latches closed.
 A shoebox wouldn’t qualify.

 The term “luggage compartment” is tricky as well, but the law provides definitions.
 It means the trunk if the car has a trunk.
 If the car doesn’t have a trunk, it means “the area of the motor vehicle in which the manufacturer designed that luggage be carried or to the area of the motor vehicle in which luggage is customarily carried.”
 In a station wagon, van, hatchback vehicle, or sport utility vehicle, the term “luggage compartment” refers to the area behind, but not under, the rearmost seat.
 In a truck, the term luggage compartment refers to the area behind the rearmost seat, but not under the front seat.